ComputerScienceHouse/devcade-library/README.md

 - Menu
 - StickUp, StickDown, StickRight, and StickLeft

-These defifne the buttons of the devcade cabinet to be used in the get methods below.
+These define the buttons of the devcade cabinet to be used in the get methods below.

 These values are equivelant to values of the `Buttons` enum built in to xna and can be used in place of them when explicitly cast to a `Buttons`.
 This allows existing controller input code to be easily adapted to the Devcade control scheme.